Syringa: Taxonomy

 The genus Syringa was first formally described in 1753 by Carl Linnaeus and the description was published in Species Plantarum.
 The genus name Syringa is derived from Ancient Greek word syrinx meaning "pipe" or "tube" and refers to the hollow branches of S. vulgaris.

-Plants of the World Online lists Syringa as a heterotypic synonym of Philadelphus.
+Homonym Syringa Tourn. ex Adans. is a heterotypic synonym of Philadelphus.

 Cultivation and uses

 Lilacs are popular shrubs in parks and gardens throughout the temperate zone, and several hybrids and numerous cultivars have been developed.
 The term French lilac is often used to refer to modern double-flowered cultivars, thanks to the work of prolific breeder Victor Lemoine.
 Lilacs grow most successfully in well-drained soils, particularly those based on chalk.
 They flower on old wood, and produce more flowers if unpruned.
 If pruned, the plant responds by producing fast-growing young vegetative growth with no flowers, in an attempt to restore the removed branches.
 Lilac bushes can be prone to powdery mildew disease.

+Lilac wood is not commonly used or commercially harvested due to the small size of the tree.
+It is a relatively hard wood, with an estimated Janka hardness of 2,350 lbf (10,440 N), and is reportedly good for woodturning.

-The wood of lilac is close-grained, diffuse-porous, extremely hard and one of the densest in Europe.
-The sapwood is typically cream-coloured and the heartwood has various shades of brown and purple.
-Lilac wood has traditionally been used for engraving, musical instruments, knife handles, etc. When drying, the wood has a tendency to encurve into a twisted form and to split into narrow sticks.
+The sapwood is typically cream-coloured and the heartwood can have various streaks of brown and purple.

+Species have been historically used in various traditional medicines in Asia for treating ailments including cough, diarrhea, acute icteric hepatitis, vomiting, abdominal pain, and bronchitis.
+Compounds isolated from species of Syringa include phenylpropanoids such as syringin and iridoids such as oleuropein.
+Substituent compounds, such as iridoids, as well as crude extracts from Syringa plants have been shown to have to have effects including antitumor, antihypertensive, anti-inflammatory, antioxidant, and antifungal activities in pharmacological studies.

 Symbolism

 Lilacs are often considered to symbolize first love.

 In Greece, Macedonia, Lebanon, and Cyprus, the lilac is strongly associated with Easter time because it flowers around that time; it is consequently called paschalia.

 In the poem When Lilacs Last in the Dooryard Bloom'd, by Walt Whitman, lilacs are a reference to Abraham Lincoln.

+The music-hall song by Ivor Novello, We'll Gather Lilacs, first performed in 1945, speaks of the longing of two lovers to be reunited in a traditional English rural setting.
+It has since been recorded and performed by numerous artists.

 Syringa vulgaris is the state flower of New Hampshire, because it "is symbolic of that hardy character of the men and women of the Granite State."